 During the quarter we used the weaker prices of some of our stock specific shorts to reduce positions.
 We also established and subsequently reduced shorts on the Nikkei futures, believing it had run up too fast.
-This was a rewarding play.
+We took a negative view on the Australian dollar ahead of the budget and bought very cheap put options that we exercised as the dollar approached the mid-90s.
+Both these have been rewarding plays.
 We added to our generic shorts to cover likely short-term volatility.